mathjax/MathJax-docs/options/input/mathml.rst

 ##############################

-The options below control the operation of the :ref:`MathML input processor <mathml-input>` that is run when you include ``'input/mml'`` in the ``load`` array of the ``loader`` block of your MathJax configuration, or if you load a combined component that includes the MathML input jax.
+The options below control the operation of the :ref:`MathML input processor <mathml-input>` that is run when you include ``'input/mml'`` in the :data:`load` array of the :data:`loader` block of your MathJax configuration, or if you load a combined component that includes the MathML input jax.
 They are listed with their default values.
-To set any of these options, include an ``mml`` section in your :data:`MathJax` global object.
+To set any of these options, include an :data:`mml` section in your :data:`MathJax` global object.

 -----